 What Is Flamingo’s Full Name

-- Albert Spencer Aretz is the full name of American YouTuber who is online known as Flamingo.
+- Albert Spencer Aretz is the full name of an American YouTuber who is online known as Flamingo.

 What Color Are Flamingos